 I finally made it to the 9:30 Club.
 A singer Dean has liked for as long as I’ve known him was playing there last night so I got him tickets for Christmas.
 When you go they stamp your hand with a time – it was not the time we went in, because we got there after 9.
-But mine says 8:16 (incidentally exactly 12 hours before I snapped the photo to the left.)
+But mine says 8:16.
 (Actually, now after reading the Wikipedia article, I think it says 8:15 – which was the name of the venue the club moved into in 1996, but that’s a long time to keep rubber stamps.)

 The last time I tried to to the 9:30 Club was a disaster.
 Dan Bern was playing there with Ani DiFranco.
 While I’m not a fan of Ms DiFranco, I am a rabid Dan Bern fan and since 1998 had seen him every time he was in the area (and occasionally beyond) .
 I was unaware how popular Ms DiFranco was, so didn’t attempt to get tickets right away.
 Unfortunately for me the tickets sold out quickly and I was devastated.

 I told my tale of woe on the Dan Bern email list – hoping someone might have a ticket he or she was not going to use, or might know of someone who might.
 Shortly thereafter I got an email from my favorite member of Dan’s former band with whom I’d talked after or before a couple of shows.
 He set me up with two VIP tickets and specific instructions on how to use them. (get there early, give them my name, etc).